Buondelmonte de' Buondelmonti: Events in Dante's Works

 The events were recalled in two encounters by Dante, one in Inferno, canto 28, lines 106-111 when he meets Mosca dei Lamberti in the eighth circle of Hell, where the creators of discord are punished.
 There Mosca is remembered for having said Capo ha cosa fatta.
 This famous proverb has been variably interpreted and reused over the centuries.
 It putatively means that a completed action cannot be undone, and thus Mosca intimated that Buondelmonte's insult required an action with finality, and thus he argued against any half-hearted responses, such as injuring or scarring Buondelmonte.
 Mosca argued only his death would justly end the insult.
 However, such a notion proved foolish, since this murder only "seeded" further discord in Tuscany, including as Dante states, death to Mosca's kinsmen.
 Dante's words cause further grief in Mosca, who has already been punished by the amputation of his hands.

 In Paradiso, canto 16, lines 140-147, one of Dante's ancestors recalls the death of Buondelmonte as one example of how noble families, like cities, can fall to ruin.

-This Guelph-Ghibbelline discord would lead to Dante's own exile from Florence.
+This Guelph-Ghibelline discord would lead to Dante's own exile from Florence.